Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Reconstruction with Side Information

 Based on the properties of the \ac{MMSE} \cite{Hassibi}, it is straightforward to show that $\MMSE_{1|1,2}^{\sf G}(\sigma^2) \leq \MMSE_{1|1}^{\sf G}(\sigma^2)$ and $\MMSE_{1|1,2}^{\sf G}(\sigma^2) \leq \MMSE_{1,2|1,2}^{\sf G}(\sigma^2)$.

-On the other hand, necessary conditions are derived from the analysis of the lower bound to the \ac{MMSE} obtained by feeding the decoder not only with the noisy features $\mathbf{y}_1$ and $\mathbf{y}_2$, but also with the values of the realizations of the noise vectors $\mathbf{w}_1$ and $\mathbf{w}_2$.
-The following theorem stems from the fact that the necessary and sufficient conditions for the phase transition of the \ac{MMSE} coincide.
+On the other hand, necessary conditions are derived from the analysis of the lower bound to the \ac{MMSE} obtained by feeding the decoder not only with the noisy features $\mathbf{y}_1$ and $\mathbf{y}_2$, but also with the values of the realizations of the vectors $\mathbf{w}_1$ and $\mathbf{w}_2$, that represent the deviation from an exactly low-rank model (see Section \ref{par:SigModel} for details).
+The following theorem stems from the fact that the necessary and sufficient conditions for error free reconstruction in the low-rank regime coincide.

 \begin{theorem} Consider the model in (\ref{eq:sys1}) and (\ref{eq:sys2}).
-Assume that the vectors $\mathbf{x}_1, \mathbf{x}_2$ are jointly Gaussian, with distribution $\mathcal{N}(\boldsymbol{\mu}_{\mathbf{x}}, \mathbf{\Sigma}_{\mathbf{x}})$, with mean and covariance matrix specified in (\ref{eq:Gdist}), and with $r_{\mathbf{x}_1 } = \rank (\mathbf{\Sigma}_{\mathbf{x}_1}),r_{\mathbf{x}_2 } = \rank (\mathbf{\Sigma}_{\mathbf{x}_2}) $ and $r_{\mathbf{x}} = \rank (\mathbf{\Sigma}_{\mathbf{x}})$.
+Assume that the vectors $\mathbf{x}_1, \mathbf{x}_2$ are jointly Gaussian, with distribution $\mathcal{N}(\boldsymbol{\mu}_{\mathbf{x}}, {\mathbf{\Sigma}}_{\mathbf{x}})$, with mean and covariance matrix specified in (\ref{eq:Gdist}), and with $r_{\mathbf{x}_1 } = \rank (\bar{\mathbf{\Sigma}}_{\mathbf{x}_1}),r_{\mathbf{x}_2 } = \rank (\bar{\mathbf{\Sigma}}_{\mathbf{x}_2}) $ and $r_{\mathbf{x}} = \rank (\bar{\mathbf{\Sigma}}_{\mathbf{x}})$.
 Then, with probability 1, we have

 \end{theorem} \begin{IEEEproof} See Appendix~\ref{app:E}. \end{IEEEproof}